Sage-Bionetworks/schematic/DOCUMENTATION.md

 The DCC can provide dataset storage on the cloud, hosted by __Amazon Web Services (AWS)__ or __Google Cloud (GC)__.
 The Synapse platform can be used to store datasets on both clouds, as well.

-Your center may decide where to store datasets depending on existing contracts, dataset location, or other preferences.
+Your Center may decide where to store datasets depending on existing contracts, dataset location, or other preferences.

-Once your center determines their dataset storage platform, you would need to contact your center's DCC liaison, who will boot-up the required cloud infrastructure and authorize you to transfer data into a private storage location. __The DCC liaison will provide the required cloud authentication credentials and data storage location__.
-Centers do not need to follow a particular folder hierarchy in the provided cloud storage location.
+Once your Center determines their dataset storage platform, you would need to contact your center's DCC Liaison, who will boot-up the required cloud infrastructure and authorize you to transfer data into a private storage location. __The DCC liaison will provide the required cloud authentication credentials and data storage location__.
+The data storage location is a so-called cloud "bucket".
+Each dataset is housed in a single folder in the bucket.
+Within the dataset folder, the file organization and hierarchy is up to the Center.

 Note that depending on your storage platform choice, you would need to provide AWS, GC, or a Synapse account information to your DCC liaison.